isabella232/atmel-temperature-demo/README.md

 ### Data Visualization with EON

-[EON](eon) is an open-source data visualization library that built on top of C3.js, which is a D3.js wrapper, and helps you to generate realtime charts and graphs easily.
+[EON][eon] is an open-source data visualization library that built on top of C3.js, which is a D3.js wrapper, and helps you to generate realtime charts and graphs easily.

 So instead of use subscribe API, use EON to plot a graph while subscribing: